-17. When attempting to communicate with a patient who speaks a different language, the nurse should:
+- 17. When attempting to communicate with a client who speaks a different language, the nurse should: - a.

-- a.
 Respond promptly and positively to project authority. - b.
 Never use a family member as an interpreter. - c.
-Talk to the interpreter to avoid confusing the patient. - d.
+Talk to the interpreter to avoid confusing the client. - d.
 Provide as much privacy as possible.

-Providing privacy creates an atmosphere of respect and puts the patient at ease.
-The nurse should not rush to judgment and should make sure that he or she understands the patient's message clearly.
-In crisis situations, the nurse may need to use a family member or neighbor as a translator.
-The nurse should talk directly to the patient to create an atmosphere of respect.
+Providing privacy creates an atmosphere of respect and puts the client at ease.
+The nurse should not rush to judgment and should make sure that she or he understands the client's message clearly.
+In crisis situations the nurse may need to use a family member or neighbor as a translator.
+The nurse should talk directly to the client to create an atmosphere of respect.